crcsmnky/weatherinfo/README.md

 `gcloud builds submit --tag gcr.io/[PROJECTID]/weather-frontend:1.0 frontend/`

-Or to build all of the images, run `build-images.sh`
+Or to build all of the images, run `build-images.sh`.

 ## Deploying